Homological Mirror Symmetry for Hypertoric Varieties I: Abstract

-{ \bf \thetitle} \\ {\bf Michael McBreen} \\ Department of Mathematics, University of Toronto \\ {\bf Ben Webster}\\ Department of Pure Mathematics, University of Waterloo \& \\ Perimeter Institute for Theoretical Physics \\ { \begin{quote} {\em Abstract.} We consider homological mirror symmetry in the context of hypertoric varieties, showing that an appropriate category of B-branes (that is, coherent sheaves) on an additive hypertoric variety matches a category of A-branes on a Dolbeault hypertoric manifold for the same underlying combinatorial data.
+{\em Abstract.} We consider homological mirror symmetry in the context of hypertoric varieties, showing that an appropriate category of B-branes (that is, coherent sheaves) on an additive hypertoric variety matches a category of A-branes on a Dolbeault hypertoric manifold for the same underlying combinatorial data.
 For technical reasons, the A-branes we consider are modules over a deformation quantization (that is, DQ-modules).
 We consider objects in this category equipped with an analogue of a Hodge structure, which corresponds to a $\mathbb{G}_m$-action on the dual side of the mirror symmetry.

 This result is based on hands-on calculations in both categories.
 We analyze coherent sheaves by constructing a tilting generator, using the characteristic $p$ approach of Kaledin; the result is a sum of line bundles, which can be described using a simple combinatorial rule.
 The endomorphism algebra $H$ of this tilting generator has a simple quadratic presentation in the grading induced by $\mathbb{G}_m$-equivariance.
 In fact, we can confirm it is Koszul, and compute its Koszul dual $H^!$.